Colorado Biathlon Club

 Even if you're just learning about the sport, there are several general areas in which you can help, depending on your interest and the amount of time you can spend at the event:

 Contact the Competition Chief for the race dates you're interested in working.
 If you'd like to take on more of the race responsibilities, the next step is to serve as one of the Chiefs (Competition, Range, Timing, Course).
 Check out the race management guidelines to get an idea of the various tasks involved.

 Often it is necessary to find another open (paper) target to confirm your zero after shooting up your first paper.
 If the full length of the range at Snow Mountain Ranch is open, that provides more chances to find clean paper.
-Remember that if lanes and paper are assigned, you should check with the range official before using another paper at the assigned lanes.
+Do not simply shoot on a piece of paper that appears to be unused.
+Check the target assignment whiteboard for available, unused targets.
 Some lanes may be unassigned and available for standing/dry firing/paper confirmation.

 These tips originally appeared in the Summer 1998 Colorado Biathlon Club Newsletter